-A student who has been placed into in-house suspension faces the loss of all privileges at the school at the time of suspension.
-A student will be placed into in-house suspension in place of outside suspension at the discretion of the Assistant Principal.

-- In-house suspension hours are 7:55 a.m. to 2:30 p.m.
-No Early Dismissal. - Students report to their house office immediately after checking in with their first period. - Students must bring all required materials: textbooks, notebooks, pen/pencil. - No cell phones or other electronic devices are allowed. - Students must complete all assigned work. - Students are responsible for returning all work to appropriate teachers. - Any student who leaves the room without permission, or leaves with permission but does not return to the in-house suspension room, will be automatically suspended out.
-The student will complete the original in-house penalty. - Failure to successfully comply with an in-school suspension may result in further disciplinary action.
+A student who has been placed in the Learning Center faces the loss of all privileges at the school during the suspension.
+Placement in the Learning Center, as an alternative to outside suspension, is at the discretion of the Assistant Principal.
+Learning Center hours are from 7:55 a.m. to 2:30 p.m., with no early dismissal allowed.
+Students must report to their house office immediately after checking in with their first period.
+They are required to bring all necessary materials, including textbooks, notebooks, and a pen/pencil.
+No cell phones or other electronic devices are permitted.
+Students must complete all assigned work and are responsible for returning it to the appropriate teachers.
+Any student who leaves the Learning Center without permission, or leaves with permission but does not return, will be automatically suspended and will need to complete the original penalty.
+Failure to comply with the rules of the Learning Center may result in further disciplinary action.